UthraCG/Sales-Data-Analysis-for-Stores/README.md

 Result:

-All the stores efficiency in the year 2010,2011,2012 are more than 90%
+All the stores are analyzed with each of there columns and used ML Algorithm to predict thier maximum sales. and the stores to get effective on thier sales.